Dvangstad/readme-generator/READMETEST.md

-The name of this project is: Readme
+The name of this project is: Readme generator
-Project description This is an app to create a readme I am I am human
-The directons to install this project are: Click the app and follow the installation instructions your size choice is: large
+Project description: THis is a app to help generate a readme file The instructions to install this project are: click the app and follow the installation instructions The usage information for this project is: The usage info is... your size choice is: undefined